mattpilott/sapper-start/README.md

 * Improved favicons with broader coverage
 * Updated manifest for PWA support
 * Switched to default browserslist config
+* Added lang attribute to html tag
+* Double quotes instead of single in html/svelte files

 ## Bugs and feedback